Sending Tax Forms? eFax Can Help

 Without an added layer of security, sending your private documents over regular email could prove extremely dangerous.
 Not only could hackers gain access to your most confidential financial documents, but they could use the information to open unauthorized credit accounts in your name.

 A stranger online could steal your Social Security number, bank account numbers and other confidential data in an instant.
 But you can protect your private information this tax season by using eFax’s online fax service, which encrypts your documents in transit.

-Ordering Copies of Your Income-Related Tax Forms and Documents from the IRS
+Ordering Copies of Income-Related Tax Forms & Documents from the IRS

 If you lose a previous year’s tax return and can’t get a hold of a copy of your W-2 from your employer, then you can order one from the IRS.
 Keep in mind, though, that the IRS sets specific conditions for doing so.